brightshine1111/ok_computer_site/README.md

 ### The Interpreter

 okc (and its parent language Python) are what are called interpreted languages.
-This means, to use them, you open up a Unix or Windows terminal on a machine with okc installed, enter the command `okc`, and you're now in the interpreter.
+This means to use them, you open up a Unix or Windows terminal on a machine with okc installed, enter the command `okc`, and you're now in the interpreter.
 The okc interpeter shows you it's awaiting a command by beginning a line with `>>>`.

 The interpreter interprets the text you type into it and, if you've entered proper okc syntax, performs the actions you're telling it to do.
 Entering improper syntax returns errors.